thanapoom21/thanapoom21.github.io/docs/full-stack-developer.md

 - Interested in user-centered design.

 - Have a passion for building fluid, usable, and accessible UIs, and making it easier for other engineers to do the same.

+## Senior Web Developer

+### Responsibilities

+- Develop websites to meet business requirements and other specifications

+- Support DevOps activities across web content platforms

+- Implement of a robust set of services and APIs

+- Build reusable code and libraries for future use

+- Translate of UI/UX wireframes to visual elements

+- Integrate of the front-end and back-end aspects of the websites

+- Perform code reviews and set development standards

+- Coach, mentor and lead other developers

+- Create database schemas that represent and support business processes as needed

+- Implement automated testing platforms and unit tests

+### Education and Experience

+- BS in Computer Science or equivalent experience

+- 10 years of web development experience, with deep expertise in HTML & CSS

+- Proficient with NodeJS, JavaScript

+- Experience using code versioning tools such as Git

+- Good to have experience with AWS, containers, ECS, Docker

+- Experience working in an agile environment

+- Experience with RESTful API development helpful

+### Job description

+- Hands on experience working with Java,J2EE projects.

+- Should have worked on at least one of the mvc patterns preferably Spring.

+- Should have working experience of Angular js, Jquery, nodejs, Karma,Jasmine and javascripts.

+- Should have worked on version management tools like SVN, Bit Bucket etc.

+- Good to have : Knowledge of working on webstorm IDE.

+- Good to have : Knowledge build tools like Jenkins/bamboo.

+- Good to have : Should have worked with stored procedures.